Uncommon Early Pregnancy Signs and Symptoms

 - During your menstrual period and the follicular phase of your cycle (while your follicles are developing and preparing to release an egg), your temperature remains fairly low and, if you are healthy, stable.

-- A few days prior to ovulation, you will begin to see some egg white cervical mucous.
+- A few days prior to ovulation, you will begin to see some egg white cervical mucus.
 This is a sign that you are fertile and could become pregnant.
-Resources at the end of this article.

 - After you have ovulated, your temperature will usually continue to rise for several days.